 What is the Chipolo One?

-Last fall, the tech world received word Apple was about to launch a Tile-like item tracking device.
-Months later, the product remains stuck between here, China, and a yet-to-be-announced Apple event.
-Meanwhile, one of Tile's main competitors, Chipolo, is out with a new product it hopes will make a splash in 2020.
-The inexpensive Chipolo ONE looks a lot like the two products it's replacing.
+In September 2019, the tech world received word Apple was about to launch a Tile-like item tracking device.
+That product still hasn't been released.
+One of Tile's main competitors, Chipolo, came out with the Chipolo One in 2020.
+The inexpensive Chipolo One looks a lot like the two products it's replacing.
 However, the device offers one key feature that Tile customers must currently pay extra for as part of a premium subscription.